Teen Advisory Board

 Little Bites: Snack Workshop**

-Join us monthly for a hands-on snack-making experience where kids and their grown-ups cook, learn, and explore new flavors together—registration required!
-Call 423-745-7782 or visit the front desk to sign up.
+Join us monthly for a hands-on snack-making experience where kids and their grown-ups cook, learn, and explore new flavors together. **Registration required!
+Register using the registration link above.

 Meals for Kids and Teens